 A learning management system (LMS) allows you to easily assign courses tailored to training on new skills, policies, products, and more.
 The advantage?
 This solution appeals widely to employees, including the 58% of employees who prefer to learn at a pace they set themselves, and the 49% of employees who prefer to learn at the point of need.

 However, employees don’t simply want to be set loose in a video library.
 Today’s workers crave direction from their leaders, with 56% saying they would spend more time learning if their manager directed them to complete a specific course in order to gain or improve their skills.
-Managers can leverage the tailored solutions of Paylocity’s LMS through assigning custom training courses based on an employee’s unique challenges and areas of focus — then use dashboards to track their progress.
+Managers can leverage the tailored solutions of Paylocity’s LMS through assigning custom training courses based on an employee’s unique challenges and areas of focus — then use people analytics dashboards to track their progress.

 You can expand on the value each of these tools provides by digging into the data to evaluate usage and response from your workforce to keep improving efficiency and effectiveness.
 Building on your learnings, each effort feeds into a broader strategy that can improve engagement, retention, and ultimately profitability.